n0-computer/iroh-ffi/README.python.md

 # Iroh Python

-This is the [Iroh](https://github.com/n0-computer/iroh) python API!
+This is the [Iroh](https://github.com/n0-computer/iroh) Python API!

 The API was generated using [uniffi-rs](https://github.com/mozilla/uniffi-rs).